Skip to main content

 At camp Christian living is reflected in the lives of a summer staff made up of dynamic young Christian adults who demonstrate their faith daily through the caring relationships they build with other staff and campers.
 Often, this is how the gospel is most effectively communicated.

-Camp Research Project: Purpose, Findings and Practical Applications
+Purpose, Findings and Practical Applications

 The Canadian Camping Association, as a federation of camps across the country, is experiencing a variety of challenges: rising costs, shrinking youth market share, increased government scrutiny and regulation, and risk management issues.